wandb/docs/docs/guides/artifacts/ttl.md

 # Manage data retention with Artifact TTL policy

-Schedule when artifact version are deleted from W&B with W&B Artifact time-to-live (TTL) policy.
+Schedule when artifacts are deleted from W&B with W&B Artifact time-to-live (TTL) policy.

 :::note
 W&B deactivates the option to set a TTL policy for model artifacts linked to the Model Registry.
 This is to help ensure that models are not deleted by mistake.